CASFRI/CASFRI/docs/specifications/README.md

-### non-veg_anth
+### NON_FOR_ANTH

-Non-vegetated anthropogenic areas are influenced or created by humans.
+Non-forested anthropogenic areas are influenced or created by humans.
 These sites may or may not be vegetated.
 The detailed table, CAS codes, and CAS conversion rule set are presented in Appendix 12.

 | non_veg_anth                                                 | values |
 | :----------------------------------------------------------- | :----- |